 Damage to your home and personal property can be caused by many things: fire, theft, hurricane, tornado, or flood.
 Dealing with the aftermath can be expensive, disruptive, and time-consuming.
-Therefore, if at any time during the insurance claim process you do not believe your insurance company is treating you fairly, consider getting help.
+If at any time you do not believe your insurance company is treating you fairly, consider getting help.

 What to do after a loss

 Immediately take steps to prevent any further damage and to secure your property to the extent possible.
 You have a duty under your insurance policy to take reasonable steps to minimize additional damage and loss.
-The failure to do this may allow the insurance company to avoid paying all or part of your claim.
+The failure to do this may prevent your insurance company from paying parts of your claim.